Master Plan requirements

-A resort master plan is a detailed plan that is part of the allocation by proposal process.
+A Resort Master Plan is a detailed plan that is an integral part of the major project review process.
 It describes in detail how development of a resort area will go ahead.

 - A description of the project’s vision